xformerfhs/hashvalue/README.md

 There are several utilities that can calculate the value of a single hash algorithm.
 The output is mostly just hex bytes.

-This utility has been created in order to be able to calculate the values of several hash algorithms with a single program and to get the ouput in several formats.
+This utility has been created in order to be able to calculate the values of several hash algorithms with a single program and to get the output in one of several formats.

 ## Call